Orban says major Hungarian business delegation will head to Moscow in December

 A Platform for the Digital Generation

-The event opened with remarks from Saməddin Əsədov, Deputy Minister of Digital Development and Transport of Azerbaijan, and Dr. Kosmas Zavazava, Director of the ITU Telecommunication Development Bureau.
+The event opened with remarks from Saməddin Əsədov, Deputy Minister of Digital Development and Transport of Azerbaijan, and Dr. Kosmas Zavazava, Director of the ITU Telecommunication Development Bureau with a message - Youth are no longer the future — they are already key architects of today’s digital era.

-Technology: From Earth to Space
+Technology: from Earth to space

-Following the opening ceremony, the atmosphere shifted to an energetic Intergenerational Dialogue Session, bringing together young representatives from all six ITU regional hubs, alongside Azerbaijani participants.
+Following the opening ceremony, the atmosphere shifted to an Intergenerational Dialogue Session, bringing together young representatives from all six ITU regional hubs, alongside Azerbaijani participants.

-Discussions addressed some of the most pressing global technology topics, including, ethical governance of Artificial Intelligence, cybersecurity challenges and resilience, digital inclusion and reducing the connectivity gap, educational equal access for the digital economy, role of youth in future space and satellite communication systems, participants also exchanged ideas on how countries can ensure equal opportunities for young people in the fast-evolving tech ecosystem — from policy frameworks to academic infrastructure and industry partnerships.
+Discussions addressed some of the most pressing global technology topics, including, ethical governance of AI, cybersecurity challenges and resilience, digital inclusion and reducing the connectivity gap, educational equal access for the digital economy, role of youth in future space and satellite communication systems, participants also exchanged ideas on how countries can ensure equal opportunities for young people in the fast-evolving tech ecosystem — from policy frameworks to academic infrastructure and industry partnerships.

-Beyond a Conference — A Launchpad for Innovation
+Beyond a Conference — Launchpad for Innovation

 Throughout the day, delegates explored innovation centres across Baku — including the National Aviation Academy, STEAM Innovation Center, and Azercosmos Space Academy, where hands-on workshops, simulations and expert-led discussions connected theory with real-world application.